rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

-A peak demand pricing scheme is based on an electricity tariff, that requires the consumer not only to pay for the aggregated energy consumption in a time period (eg. kWh electricity), but also for the maximum peak demand (load, eg. kW power) towards the DSO grid within a specific pricing period.
+A peak demand pricing scheme is based on an electricity tariff, that requires the consumer not only to pay for the aggregated energy consumption in a time period (eg. kWh electricity), but also for the maximum peak demand (load, eg. kW power) towards the grid of the energy provider within a specific pricing period.

 In the MVS, this information is gathered for the `energyProviders` with: